Skip to main content

 • Creating a new class

-• Adding an icon file for the ribbon UI
+• Adding icon files for the Ribbon UI

-Here, we will explain the operation procedure in Visual Studio 2022 (hereinafter referred to as VS).
+This section describes the procedure using Visual Studio 2026 (hereinafter referred to as VS).

 To create a new .NET DLL development project, follow these steps:

-1. Start VS and click [Create a new project] from the start page to open the [Create a new project] wizard.
+1. Launch VS and click [Create New Project] from the Start page to open the [Create New Project] wizard.

-2. Select [Class Library] using C# from the project template and press the [Next] button.
+2. Select [Class Library by C#] from the project templates and click the [Next] button.

-3. In [Configure a new project], enter the items according to the table below and press the [Next] button.
+3. In [Configure the New Project], enter the items according to the table below and click the [Next] button.

-4. In [Additional information], select [Target framework] according to the table below and press the [Create] button.
+4. In [Additional Information], select the [Target Framework] according to the table below and click the [Create] button.

-5. This creates a new template for a VS project for class library development using C#.
+5. This will create a new VS project template for C# class library development.

 6. Of the files created as a template, the Class1.cs file will not be used.
-Please delete it from VS Solution Explorer.
+Delete it from VS Solution Explorer.

 ItemValue